Youth of the Week: Abigail Ploetz

-The Cattaraugus County Youth Bureau is pleased to announce this week’s featured Youth Citizenship Award recipient is Abigail Ploetz.
+The Cattaraugus County Youth Bureau announces this week’s featured Youth Citizenship Award recipient is Abigail Ploetz.
 Abigail is the daughter of Kimberly and Erich Ploetz and is a senior at Ellicottville Central School.

 Abigail’s future plans are to become a teacher and join the Peace Corps.
 She is described by her school counselor as a kind and caring student who is a great role model for her peers.